Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Results

-\subsubsection{Spin decoherence time}
+\subsection{Spin decoherence time}

-In order to predict the spin decoherence of the qubit candidates, we first compute their free-induction decay (FID) signals, originating from the random distribution of the Overhauser field due to the hyperfine coupling with the nearby nuclear spins derived from the spinful isotopes of $^{67}$Zn (I=5/2, 4.1$\%$) and $^{17}$O (I=5/2, 0.038$\%$).
-Fig.\ref{fig_t2}(a) and (b) present the FID signals of the $\nbvo$ spin and $\movo$ spin, respectively, under three different external magnetic field strengths.
-We observe that the FID signals are well saturated over the 300 G magnetic field strength, reaching their maximum decay time ($\ttwo^*$) to be 0.40 $\mu s$ and 0.37 $\mu s$ for $\movo$ and $\nbvo$, respectively.
-We also find that the FID signal has strong non-Gaussian features with a stretched exponent to be 0.51 and 0.56 for $\movo$ and $\nbvo$, respectively, owing to a strong anisotropic nature of the hyperfine coupling~\cite{zhaoDecoherenceDynamicalDecoupling2012}.
-We remark that the $\ttwo^*$ times of the qubit candidates are an order of magnitude smaller than that of diamond NV centers~\cite{mazeFreeInductionDecay2012} and spin of a silicon vacancy in SiC~\cite{nagyHighfidelitySpinOptical2019} due to a large Overhauser field fluctuation induced by the larger magnetic moment of the $^{67}$Zn nuclear spin and its higher abundance than those of the $^{13}$C nuclear spin (1.1 $\%$) in diamond.
+In order to predict spin decoherence time of qubit candidates, we compute the free-induction decay (FID) signals due to hyperfine couplings with the nearby nuclear spins of $^{67}$Zn (I=5/2, 4.1$\%$) and $^{17}$O (I=5/2, 0.038$\%$).
+Figure~\ref{fig_t2}(a) and (b) show the FID signals for $\nbvo$ and $\movo$, respectively, under three different external magnetic field strengths.
+We observe that the FID signals saturate at 300 G, with maximum decay time ($\ttwo^*$) of 0.40 $\mu s$ and 0.37 $\mu s$ for $\movo$ and $\nbvo$, respectively.
+Both exhibit strong non-Gaussian features with stretched exponents of 0.51 and 0.56 for $\movo$ and $\nbvo$, respectively, due to a strong anisotropic hyperfine coupling~\cite{zhaoDecoherenceDynamicalDecoupling2012}.
+We remark that the $\ttwo^*$ times of these qubit candidates are an order of magnitude smaller than that of diamond NV centers~\cite{mazeFreeInductionDecay2012} and of a silicon vacancy in SiC~\cite{nagyHighfidelitySpinOptical2019} due to the larger magnetic moment and abundance of $^{67}$Zn nuclear spins than those of $^{13}$C nuclear spins (1.1 $\%$) in diamond.
+However the $\ttwo^*$ is order of magnitude larger than the shallow donor in ZnO~\cite{linpengCoherencePropertiesShallow2018}